 Ceres Cascade Farms

-The combined 1,317 hectares of the two sites, includes a breath-taking mountain wilderness area.
-In conjunction with Cape Nature, portions of the Montana farm have been set aside to form part of a nature reserve; as it is one of the few known habitats of the endangered geometric tortoise.
+The combined 1 317 hectares of the two sites include a breathtaking mountain wilderness area.
+In conjunction with Cape Nature and the Waboomsberg Conservancy, portions of the Montana Farm have been set aside to form part of a nature reserve as it is one of the few known habitats of the endangered geometric tortoise.
 An injured wildlife release program also takes place further up the mountain to maintain the balance of the ecosystem.

-Ceres Cascade Farms strives to continue producing fruit of the highest quality and identifying exciting varieties to plant from the best breeders worldwide.
-With an eye on the future, we are making the most of the technology available to us with advancements every year.
-We plan to continue growing and expanding the business while maintaining our quality driven heritage.
+Ceres Cascade Farms is a multi-generational business that strives to continue producing fruit of the highest quality and identifying exciting varieties to plant from the best breeders worldwide.
+With an eye on the future, they are making the most of the technology available to them by implementing advancements every year.
+They plan to continue growing and expanding the business while maintaining their quality-driven heritage.